nixworks/public/news/2013/01/4/index.md

 ##### Venezuela
 ### [The Venezuelan government announces that president Hugo Chavez is being treated for a "respiratory deficiency" after complications from a severe lung infection. ](/news/2013/01/4/the-venezuelan-government-announces-that-president-hugo-cha-vez-is-being-treated-for-a-respiratory-deficiency-after-complications-from-a-s.md)
-_Context: lung infection, Venezuela, Hugo Chavez_
+_Context: Hugo Chavez, lung infection, Venezuela_

 ##### lawmakers
 ### [The United States Congress officially declares President Barack Obama the winner of the 2012 presidential election. ](/news/2013/01/4/the-united-states-congress-officially-declares-president-barack-obama-the-winner-of-the-2012-presidential-election.md)
-_Context: United States presidential election, 2012, lawmakers, U.S. President, Barack Obama_
+_Context: lawmakers, U.S. President, United States presidential election, 2012, Barack Obama_

 ##### Sudan
 ### [The leaders of Sudan and South Sudan, Omar al-Bashir and Salva Kiir Mayardit, respectively, will meet in Addis Ababa to convene for talks regarding escalating tensions is response to Sudan's recent seizure of Abyei. ](/news/2013/01/4/the-leaders-of-sudan-and-south-sudan-omar-al-bashir-and-salva-kiir-mayardit-respectively-will-meet-in-addis-ababa-to-convene-for-talks-re.md)